One of Canada’s most widely known farmers died Oct. 13 at the age of 89.

 A movie about Schmeiser’s legal fight with Monsanto, entitled Percy, was released earlier this year and is currently showing in theatres across the country.

-Although Schmeiser’s legal battles with Monsanto gained him international recognition, he was well-known long before his court room battles with Monsanto ever took shape.
+Although Schmeiser’s legal battles with Monsanto gained him international recognition, he was well-known and locally respected long before his court room battles with Monsanto ever took shape.

 He began serving as a councillor for the Town of Bruno in 1962 and was elected Bruno’s mayor in 1967.